 South Korea introduced the RPS in 2012, converting from the previous feed-in tariff (FIT) regime.
-Additionally, the government required companies with generation capability of 500MW or more to generate at least 6 per cent of gross power from renewable energy sources.
-Currently, 22 large power companies in South Korea are subject to this obligation.
-However, current policies have been criticised for being disadvantageous to renewable energy companies because the RPS ratios are too low.
+In the past, the RPS regime required companies with generation capability of 500MW or more to generate up to 10 per cent of gross power from renewable energy sources in accordance with the annual quota.
+Currently, 23 large power companies in South Korea are subject to this obligation.
+However, current policies have been criticised for being disadvantageous to renewable energy companies because the RPS quotas are too low.
 As new and renewable energy sources are lacking in South Korea, some commentators believe that achieving the ratio targets would be practically very difficult.
 Further, non-governmental organisations (NGOs) and renewable power companies also believe that profitability from renewable energy generation and the predictability of the business are uncertain because the REC price is relatively low and the volatility of the business is quite high.
-Therefore, some critics are not supportive of pursuing renewable energy business in the country.

 ii The regulatory framework

 Main sources of law and regulation and regulators' powers and scope of authority